Dr HANX: What Is Cystitis?

-The urge to nip to the loo non-stop, that uncomfortable stinging when you pee, and to be honest, just feeling generally meh… We know those cystitis feels all too well but don’t panic, our very own Dr HANX has compiled answers to every cystitis question hitting our DMs and they’re pretty enlightening.
-UTI?
-We don’t know her…
+The urge to nip to the loo non-stop, that uncomfortable stinging when you pee, and to be honest, just feeling generally meh: we know those cystitis feels all too well but don’t panic, our Co-Founder and gynaecology doctor, Sarah Welsh, has the answers to every cystitis question dropping into our DMs...

 What is cystitis?

 Cystitis is the name given to the inflammation of the bladder, which is normally caused by an infection here.
 It is a common type of UTI (urinary tract infection) and especially in women.
 Some people suffer from cystitis due to a sensitivity to certain soaps or spermicides, or even abrasions during sex.